rancher-sandbox/cos-toolkit-docs/content/en/docs/Getting started/upgrading.md

 cOS and every derivative can upgrade, rollback or just switch to different versions in runtime by using the toolkit installed inside the image.

-To upgrade an installed system, just run `cos-upgrade` and reboot.
+To upgrade an installed system, just run `elemental upgrade` and reboot.

 This will perform an upgrade based on the default derivative configuration for the image.
 See [general configuration](../../customizing/general_configuration) on how to configure defaults when building a derivative.